Therald Moeller: Early life and studies

 George Therald Moeller was born in North Bend, Oregon in 1913.

 He graduated from Oregon State College, earning a degree in chemical engineering in 1934.
-Afterwards he went to the University of Wisconsin–Madison, where he obtained a Sigma Tau National Fellowship and a Du Pont Fellowship.
-He received obtained his PhD in inorganic and physical chemistry in 1938.
-His thesis was titled "A Study of the Preparation and Certain Properties of Hydrous Lanthanum Oxide Sols", his supervisor was Francis C. Krauskopf.
+Afterwards he attended the University of Wisconsin–Madison, where he obtained a Sigma Tau National Fellowship and a Du Pont Fellowship.
+He received his PhD in inorganic and physical chemistry in 1938.
+His thesis was titled "A Study of the Preparation and Certain Properties of Hydrous Lanthanum Oxide Sols"; his supervisor was Francis C. Krauskopf.

 Career

 From 1938 to 1940, Moeller served as instructor at Michigan State College before joining the University of Illinois Urbana-Champaign in 1940, where he became an expert in the chemistry of rare-earth elements.
 In 1969, he became chairman of the department of chemistry at Arizona State University (ASU), a role he held until 1975.
 Moeller retired in 1983 as emeritus professor at ASU.

-In 1953, he published his book Inorganic Chemistry, an Advanced Text which was well received internationally and allowed US universities to teach advanced chemistry.
+In 1953, he published his book Inorganic Chemistry, an Advanced Text which was well received internationally and allowed US universities to teach advanced inorganic chemistry.

 Moeller and John C. Bailar Jr. founded the Inorganic Chemistry Division of the American Chemical Society in 1959.
 Moeller served also as president of the board of directors of Inorganic Syntheses.